-- A. All requirements of chapter 388-73 WAC must be met before the individual designated by the Chief, OFCL, signs and issues the license. - B. If the licenser determines that a person is disqualified from association with a child care agency for not meeting minimum licensing requirements of Chapters 74.15 RCW and WAC 388-73, the Regional Manager, or designee, shall give written notice of disqualification to the person.
+A. All requirements of chapter 388-73 WAC must be met before the OFCL Regional Manager signs and issues the license.

+- B. If the licenser determines that a person is disqualified from association with a child care agency for not meeting minimum licensing requirements of chapters 74.15 RCW and WAC 388-73, the Regional Manager, or designee, shall give written notice of disqualification to the person.
 The notice shall state what the person is disqualified from doing, the reasons for the disqualification, and the applicable law under which the person is disqualified. - 1.
 The licenser applies the procedures contained in RCW 43.20A.205, regarding Denial, Suspension, Revocation, or Modification of License, when issuing a notice of disqualification to a person. - 2.
 A licensee under chapter 74.15 RCW may not allow a person disqualified under this section to associate with the licensee's agency.
 Disqualification of a person may not be contested by a licensee. - 3.
-If a notice of disqualification is based on a CPS finding of abuse and neglect, and after a fair hearing it is determined that the all egations are not supported by a preponderance of the evidence, the assigned social worker and licenser shall amend the records to so state.
+If a notice of disqualification is based on a CPS finding of abuse and neglect, and after a fair hearing it is determined that the allegations are not supported by a preponderance of the evidence, the assigned social worker and licenser shall amend the records to so state.

-Revision #1 - 12//96
+4. The OFCL Regional Manager, in accordance with WAC 388-330-030, may remove a disqualification based on conviction of a crime.
+The OFCL Regional

+Manager may remove a disqualification based on another reason if the disqualified person demonstrates by clear, cogent, and convincing evidence that he or she is sufficiently rehabilitated to warrant public trust and to comply with the requirements of chapters 74.15 RCW and 388-73 WAC.

+C. Under the provisions of WAC 388-73-016, EXCEPTIONS TO RULES, the OFCL Regional Manager may issue a time-limited waiver to specific requirements for a specific child, if the waiver does not jeopardize the child's health and safety.
+With a documented, approved waiver, the license issuing authority may issue the license.

+5134 Initial License

-- 4. The Chief, OFCL, or designee, in accordance with WAC 388-330-030, may remove a disqualification based on conviction of a crime.
-The Chief, OFCL, or designee may remove a disqualification based on another reason if the disqualified person demonstrates by clear, cogent, and convincing evidence that he or she is sufficiently rehabilitated to warrant public trust and to comply with the requirements of chapters 74.15 RCW and 388-73 WAC. - C. Under the provisions of WAC 388-73-016, EXCEPTIONS TO RULES, the Chief, OFCL, or designee, may issue a time-limited waiver to specific requirements for a specific child, if the waiver does not jeopardize the child's health and safety.
-With a documented, approved waiver, the license issuing authority may issue the license. - D. Initial License - 1.
-Private Agencies and Group Care Facilities - a.
-Only the Regional Manager responsible for licensing, through the regional licenser, may, at his or her discretion, issue an initial license, formerly known as a provisional license, instead of a full license to an agency or facility (group care setting or child placing agency). - b.
-The initial license may be issued for a period not to exceed six months, renewable for a period not to exceed two years, to allow the agency or facility reasonable time to become eligible for full license. - c.
+- A. Private Agencies and Group Care Facilities - 1.
+Only the Regional Manager responsible for licensing, may, at his or her discretion, issue an Initial License, formerly known as a provisional license, instead of a full license to an agency or facility (group care setting or child placing agency). - 2.
+The Initial License may be issued for a period not to exceed six months, renewable for a period not to exceed two years, to allow the agency or facility reasonable time to become eligible for full license.

+- 1. The Regional Manager responsible for licensing, through the foster family home licenser, may, at his or her discretion, issue an initial license instead of a full license to a foster family home. - 2.
 The Regional Manager may not delegate responsibility for issuing an initial license to a CPS, CWS, or FRS child placement worker.

-CHILDREN'S ADMINISTRATION PRACTICES AND PROCEDURES GUIDE CHAPTER 5000--CASE SUPPORTS

-2. Foster Family Homes

-- a.
-The Regional Manager responsible for licensing, through the foster family home licenser, may, at his or her discretion, issue an initial license instead of a full license to a foster family home. - b.
-The Regional Manager may not delegate responsibility for issuing an initial license to a CPS, CWS, or FRS child placement worker. - c.
-The Regional Manager shall not grant an initial license to a foster family home unless the following conditions are met: - i.
-The license is limited so that the licensee is authorized to provide care only to a specific child or specific children.